observability-lab-cse/observability-lab-workshop/06-alert/README.md

 Alerts are based on certain conditions that you define.
 Each resource has its own set of conditions.

-Let's create an alert condition.
+Let's create an **Alert Condition**.
 Feel free to create your own if you want.
 Here, we will go with an alert condition about AKS pods - let's set up an email notification if the number of pod in the pod lifecycle is less than 3.

 ![](./images/create_alert_rule.png)